 Hand-Cutting the flavor:

 Hand-cutting our chicken and steak is a vital step in the process to ensuring we are serving the best cut possible.
 At Benihana, our teppanyaki chefs present our guests with the meat before it hits the grill, meaning the meat is always in great condition from the start.
-Every cut of meat we use is lean, tender and full of flavor, making it ideal for grilling.
-Hand-cutting ensures that our chefs carefully inspect each cut prior to serving our guests, ensuring everyone – both our guests and our chefs – are satisfied with the flavorful result.
+Every cut of meat selected is lean, tender and full of flavor, making it ideal for grilling.
+Hand-cutting ensures that our chefs carefully inspect each cut prior to serving our guests, so that everyone – both our guests and our chefs – are satisfied with the flavorful result.